xuwang/aws-terraform/README.md

 $ make destroy_<resource>
 ```
 ## Technical notes
 * Makefiles define resource dependencies and use scripts to generate necessart Terraform variables and configurations.
 This provides stream-lined build automation.
 * Etcd forms cluster by self-discovery through its autoscaling group.
 A initial-cluster file is upload to s3://ACCOUNT-NUMBER-coreos-cluster-cloundinit bucket.
 * Worker nodes download initial-cluster file from the s3 bucket and join the cluster.
 Worker nodes run in etcd proxy mode.
-* All nodes use a common bootstrap shell script as user-data, which downloads initial-cluster file and nodes specific cloud-config.yaml to configure the node.
+* All nodes use a common bootstrap shell script as user-data, which downloads initial-cluster file
+and nodes specific cloud-config.yaml to configure the node.
 If cloud-config changes, no need to rebuild an instance.
 Just reboot it to pick up the change.
 * CoreOS AMI is generated on the fly to keep it up-to-data.
-* We use Terraform auto-generated launch configuration name so when the image or other configuration change, Terraform can manage creating new LC, associating it with the coresponding auto-scaling group, and desctroying old LC.
-You still need to manage instance-refresh to pick up new LC, e.g. terminate instance to let AWS create new instance, but it is easy to build this into Makefile for further automation.
+* We use Terraform auto-generated launch configuration name so when the image or other configuration change,
+Terraform can manage creating new LC, associating it with the coresponding auto-scaling group, and desctroying old LC.
+You still need to manage instance-refresh to pick up new LC, e.g. terminate instance to let AWS create new instance,
+but it is easy to build this into Makefile for further automation.
+* Although etcd cluster is on an autoscaling group but it should be set
+a fixed, odd number cluster_desired_capacity=min_size=max_size,
+it could be dynamically increased be launch configuration but it should **never be decreased** on a live system.